Get the latest Gartner® insights on API Protection

 • Increases false positives and slows incident response, given limited data

-Effective API security depends on rich context
+Effective API security depends on adaptive intelligence

 We see more than anyone else, so we stop more attacks than anyone else.